 Search underway for 17-year-old who went missing while wade fishing near Freeport

+Search underway for 17-year-old who went missing while wade fishing in Galveston

-FREEPORT, Texas - A search is underway for a 17-year-old reportedly swept away by waters near Freeport, Texas on Sunday.
+GALVESTON, Texas - A search is underway for a 17-year-old reportedly swept away by waters in Galveston Saturday night.

 The search began Saturday night with small boats and helicopters.
 Currently, several U.S. Coast Guard crews are involved in the search as well as various law enforcement including the Jamaica Beach Police Department, Galveston PD, and the Brazoria Co.
 Sheriff's Office.